mascaldotfr/CoRT/api/bin/warstatus/stats/README.md

 The output is in the same format than the warstatus events list, see `../warstatus/README.md` for more details.
 It's refreshed every 24 hours, on-demand.

+Note that one day, the number of events

 ## Database format